 If you think Hemsworth loaded up on nutritious foods beforehand, you’d be correct.
 After all, fitness trainer Luke Zocchi did once proclaim that “food is more important than training.”
 That said, Chris Hemsworth’s diet plan is just as much about the “when” as it is about the “what.”

 Specifically, Zocchi had his client on a very tight schedule, which required Hemsworth to eat six times a day, every two to three hours.
 And we’re not talking snacks, but massive amounts of calories.
 In the gym, the actor would then turn those calories into muscle.

 While eating tons of food might sound like a dream come true, Hemsworth struggled to keep pace.
-Meanwhile, he later adopted a strict vegan diet, helping popularise the concept of “vegan bodybuilding.”
+Meanwhile, he later adopted a strict vegan diet to complement the Thor workout routine, helping popularise the concept of “vegan bodybuilding.”
 Before that, he was chowing down on the following staples:

 Chicken – When it comes to lean, mean proteins, no one argues with a healthy chicken breast.

 Fish – Rich in protein and Omega 3 fatty acids, fish is as delicious as it is nutritious.

 Egg Whites – Most (if not all) bodybuilders will attest that egg whites make for a terrific source of protein.

 Brown Rice – Carbs aren’t bad for you when they come in the form of healthy whole grains, as they do here.